Are you looking for basal rate information and testing instructions? Perfect! You're in the right place!

 - No unusual physical activity during the test.

-What about a CGM?
+What About a CGM?

 CGM’s provide a very useful layer of information, but they do not measure actual blood glucose.
 They measure something called interstitial fluid, which has a close relationship to the amount of glucose in your blood, but it’s not the same thing.

-When it comes to adjusting your basal insulin you want your test results to be as reliable and accurate as possible.
+When it comes to adjusting your basal insulin, you want your test results to be as reliable and accurate as possible.
 With that being said, a CGM can ease the pain of basal rate testing as long as it’s tracking accurately.
 In the end, the decision is up to you.

 Do you trust what you see?
 Even if you do, mix in some regular BG checks to be sure.
-With that in mind, a CGM can give you tons of information during pockets of the day or night that will be very valuable for your basal rate testing.
+With that in mind, a CGM can give you lots of information during pockets of the day or night that will be very valuable for your basal rate testing.

-Then the Tinkering Begins
+Let the Tinkering Begin

 Your first instinct will be to make big sweeping changes in your basal insulin.
 Don’t do it!
 Take it slow and easy, and talk things over with your doctor or care team.

-It’s pretty typical to apply small changes, usually about 10%, and then see how it goes.
+It’s pretty typical to apply small changes, usually 10% or less, and then see how it goes.
 It can be a real test of your patience to make changes so slowly, but it’s better than making big changes that can goof you up.
 Better safe than sorry, especially if your conclusions from the basal rate test were wrong.

 On a Pump?